qunitjs/qunit/docs/api/config/testTimeout.md

 version_added: "1.0.0"
 ---

-Set a global default timeout in milliseconds after which an async test will fail.
+Default timeout in milliseconds after which an async test will fail.
 This helps to detect async tests that are broken, and prevents a test run from hanging indefinitely.

 <table>
 <tr>
   <th>type</th>
-  <td markdown="span">`number` or `undefined`</td>
+  <td markdown="span">`number`</td>
 </tr>
 <tr>
   <th>default</th>
-  <td markdown="span">`undefined`</td>
+  <td markdown="span">`3000`</td>
 </tr>
 </table>

 Only async tests can timeout.
 An async test is any [QUnit.test](../QUnit/test.md) with an async function as callback, or that returns a Promise, or that calls [assert.async()](../assert/async.md).

-The `testTimeout` config can be overridden via [assert.timeout()](../assert/timeout.md) to any lower or higher amount.
+Individual tests can override the default `testTimeout` config via [assert.timeout()](../assert/timeout.md) to any lower or higher amount.

-It is recommended to keep the global default at `3000` or higher (3 seconds), to avoid intermittent failures from unrelated delays that may periodically occur inside a browser or CI service.
+It is recommended to set the default at `3000` or higher (3 seconds).
+A lower timeout may cause intermittent failures due to unrelated infrastructure delays that are known to sometimes occur inside CI services and other virtual servers.

 ## Introducing a default timeout